ghd7262/Python/README.md

 # Python
-Python Notes
-This is my Python notes!
+This is my Python Notes Repository 😍